gilles-didier/DateFBD/README.md

 		set the relation proportion of moves in the speciation and the extinction rates (thus in the fossilization rate) -s <number>
 		set the number of samples required
-	-d
-		return the distribution (otherwise the density is returned by default) -u <value>
-		set the step discretizing the time distribution to <value>
-	-n <number>
-		compute the divergence distribution associated to node <number>; option can be used several times; if it is not used all the divergence times are computed; the number of each node can be found by using the option -z or the prgram 'draw' with option -d
 	-h
 		display help